RamanjitKhakh/fire_mouth/README.md

 > "One of the more benign pieces of malware out there"

-> "Consider the usefulness of your app" -Firefox Dev
+> "Consider the usefulness of your app" - Some Firefox Dev

 ## We've all been in this situation.